-History: My Country and Me or World Cultures
+History: Either My Country and Me or World Cultures

 My Country and Me: Students will learn about our city and state as well as important people in our community.
 We’ll learn about important symbols of our country and our state.
 Later we’ll cover a variety of famous historical figures such as Abraham Lincoln, Thomas Edison, and many more.